artificial-polyglot/arti/README.md

 result for each character.
 * Simple - A simple decoder
-* Hotwords - A decoder that has access to known words in the target language, and attempt to return words in that language
+* Hotwords - A decoder that has access to known words in the target language, and attempts to return words in that language
 * Kenlm - A post processing language model that has the entire script being processed, and uses it to return a more accurate result